Fire0902/anime-sama-downloader/README.md

 Be warned that modify it might breaks some features.

+Additionnaly, some folders can be created while using tools, like logs/, or screenshots/ if you activate it in config.

+Theses folder are generated and can be deleted at anytime, it will not affect proper tool process.

 ## Roadmap

 We are currently planning to transform this project into an API,